simonmichael/hledger_site/src/faq.md

 One of the best tools for doing Plain Text Accounting.
 It's free and you can read all about it at the <https://hledger.org> home page.

+### Why was hledger created ?

+- to provide a more usable, robust, documented, cross-platform-installable version of the Ledger accounting tool for users
+- to provide a more maintainable and hackable version of Ledger for developers
+- to provide a useful library and toolbox for finance-minded haskell programmers
+- to explore the suitability of Haskell for such applications
+- to experiment with building a successful time-and-money-solvent project in a thriving ecosystem of financial software projects

+### What is the hledger project's current mission ?

+1. Bring relief and peace of mind to people managing money, especially the overwhelmed, stressed and confused, by providing highly dependable, usable accounting tools, learning materials, and community.

+2. Help people and communities in all countries increase their financial clarity, accountability, and mastery.

 ### We use another system, we don't need this ?

 Every tool has strengths and weaknesses.